b-twice/arcgis-dynamictables/README.md

 What we are doing is looping through the layout elements and filtering out any elements that do not have a name (think back to above when we went through and named elements with corresponding field names from our attribute table).
 We then append to our list a tuple with the name of the object and the object.

-In our example the list would look like
+In our example the list appears as:

 ```
 [